ScottyB/the-software-engineering-phd-guide/the_software_engineering_phd_guide/how-to-write-an-extended-abstract.md

 ## How to get started?
 As with all writing the best place to start is with a plan.
 Start off by creating an outlining of the thesis and key points.
 Assume that people who are short for time will only read the abstract.
 Your job is to ensure that all of the important information has been communicated without the reader needing to read the full thesis.
 Next write out the abstract following the template above using the checklist below as a guide.
 Aim to have the full abstract written in a day accepting that the first version will require significant rework.
 Then, as with all writing, iterate through each paragraph removing content that is non-essential and expanding where key points were omitted until you are left with the essence of your thesis.

+## Checklist for evaluating an extended abstract

+Use the checklist located <a href="checklist-extended-abstract.pdf">here</a> as a guide to what to include in your extended abstract.